Welcome to Cleveland County

 Founded in 1841 and named for Revolutionary War hero Colonel Benjamin Cleveland, the county has long played a pivotal role in shaping Western North Carolina.
 From its roots as a pioneer settlement to its legacy in agriculture and textile manufacturing, Cleveland County has always embodied resilience, innovation, and community pride.
 Today, that legacy continues–not just preserved, but reimagined.

 Over the past two decades, Cleveland County has reinvented itself as a dynamic center of culture, commerce, and connection.
 Our economy is thriving with advanced manufacturing, healthcare innovation, and small business growth.
-Revitalized downtowns now pulse with energy, offering everything from artisan shops to tech startups.
+Revitalized downtowns now pulse with energy, offering numerous artisan shops, locally-owned restaurants, and attractions.

 But it’s not just industry that defines us–it’s the soul of our community.